How Women Have Been 'Profoundly' Left Out Of The U.S. Constitution

 GROSS: I think a lot of people have no idea that people who aren't citizens would still have those rights.

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is Heidi Schreck, and she has a new show called "What The Constitution Means To Me," which is what the Constitution meant to her when she was 15 and won a lot of scholarship money at Constitution competitions (laughter) talking about the Constitution.
-But she also in the show talks about what the Constitution means to her now now that she sees what is not addressed in the Constitution and the people who are not addressed in the Constitution.
+DAVIES: Let's get back to Terry's interview with Heidi Schreck.
+A filmed version of her play "What The Constitution Means To Me" premiers on Amazon Prime today.
+The play is about what the Constitution meant to her when she was 15 and won a lot of scholarship money at competitions talking about the Constitution.

 SCHRECK: Yes.

-SCHRECK: So eastern Washington when I was growing up was abortion-free zone.
-I believe that it still is.
+SCHRECK: So eastern Washington when I was growing up was an abortion-free zone.
 It just meant there was no clinic within, like, a three-hour radius that performed abortions.
 There was a Planned Parenthood in my town and they, you know, prescribed birth control and did pregnancy testing and all of that.
 But you could not - you could not go anywhere for an abortion.

 GROSS: When you got pregnant when you were 21 and weren't married, you say you couldn't go to Planned Parenthood because your mother's good friend worked there and that you didn't want your mother to know.